Chef Garrett Interview

 My wife told me I would not stay home and become a couch potato when I retired from Humana.
 There was an Arts Institute School 4 blocks from our house so I visited and talked with the fellow running the culinary program.
 He is a graduate of the New England Culinary Institute and a Master Chef and I liked his continuum.

 It was modeled after the NECI program.
-He had only been in business there for 6 months and he strongly encouraged me to enroll, so I became a member of his third class.
-I wound up graduating with the second class due primarily to my previous college and my long time experience in cooking.
-While in school I simply fell in love with the profession.
+Although he had only been in business there for six months, he strongly encouraged me to enroll, so I joined his third class.
+I wound up graduating with the second class primarily because of my previous college and my long-time experience in cooking.
+While in school, I simply fell in love with the profession.

 How were you trained, and what was that like?

-The Arts Institute of Houston Culinary Arts Program.
-It wasn't at all difficult for me.
-I did have fellow students who struggled mightily with the training, especially the Mystery Baskets that were required at the end of each month.
-I found them great fun but others sweated with them.
+The Arts Institute of Houston Culinary Arts program wasn't at all difficult for me.
+However, I had fellow students who struggled mightily with the training, especially the Mystery Baskets that were required at the end of each month.
+I found them great fun, but others sweated with them.

 Would you do it again?

 Absolutely!!
-It was a fun experience that validated everything I had learned about cooking as an avocation.
+It was a fun experience validating everything I learned about cooking as an avocation.

 Best piece of advice for home enthusiasts?

 Build a good basic library of cookbooks.
-I have 6 or 8 that I think all home enthusiasts need.
 I believe they are essential to become a good home cook.
 (I can provide the list if you are interested.)

 Best cooking tip for a novice?